FireBrandMint/GJham-Engine/README.md

 -> Fix what this project already has. (boring and COMPLETED)

--> Add the missing stuff like other physics shapes etc. (PARTIALLY COMPLETED, the UI collision shapes remains)
+-> Add the missing stuff like other physics shapes etc. (PARTIALLY COMPLETED, the sound system remains)

 -> Start fase 3, aka making the actual entities that will be used for production in the future.